chougulesumeru/chougulesumeru/README.md

 - **Fusion Softwares — Cloud & DevOps Intern** (Aug 2025 – Present)
   - Built secure AWS environments, automated VPC traffic analysis, integrated Aurora for prototype apps.
   - Automated routine system tasks using Linux and bash; improved deployment reliability.
+  - Designed and deployed a full-stack application with secure database connectivity to AWS Aurora, configuring VPC and security group rules for network isolation.

 - **KPIT Technologies — Associate Engineer (C++ & MBD)** (Dec 2023 – Jun 2025)
   - Contributed to ADAS projects: LiDAR simulation, object detection & collision prediction in C++.
   - Used MATLAB/Simulink for model-based design and verification (MIL/SIL).
+  - Developed a strong understanding of object-oriented programming concepts and Linux terminal commands.
+  - Played a vital role as an automotive C++ software developer, especially in the ADAS domain, developing and improving object-oriented software components (OOP) and implementing new features.

 _For full details, see the resume (download link above)._